rak-n-rok/Krake/docs/admin/variables.rst

     idp_mapping_name
         Central IdP mapping name
     flavor
-        Flavor manage the sizing for the compute, memory and storage capacity of the host floating_ip
+        Flavor manages the sizing for the compute, memory and storage capacity of the host floating_ip
         Enables the use of public IP address git_branch
-        Krake branch name
+        Git branch name

 gateways.yml
     flavor